Does the BMW 330e Qualify for the Electric Vehicle Tax Credit

 Considering how frequently the EV tax credit rules seem to change, checking that your specific 2023 or 2024 BMW 330e purchase qualifies is prudent.

-First, plug your 17-digit VIN into a decoder tool like this BMW VIN decoder.
+First, plug your 17-digit VIN into a decoder tool like BMW VIN decoder.
 It should clarify where your exact build location, flagging anything assembled outside North America that misses the cutoff.

 You can also call or visit your BMW dealership, inquiring whether documentation can confirm your model year and configuration meets latest battery component and sourcing criteria.
 That same dealership will ultimately help redeem the incentive by providing the necessary IRS form.